brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 and documentation.
 Anyone who knows more should drop me a line and I'd be glad to elaborate my post.

-# Check out the Cadetwriter
+# Check out the Cadetwriter Project

 Dave Babcock and team have done a lot of work [on an interesting project called the Cadetwriter](https://github.com/IBM-1620/Cadetwriter) that replicates a 1620-style I/O typewriter using a slightly less vintage, but still satisfyingly-mechanical IBM Wheelwriter typewriter from the 1980's.
 It features one of those buckling spring "tactile feedback" keyboards - so nice.